remctl Java Implementation

 This implementation works with the Sun Java JDK 1.4.2, 5, and 6.
 It will not build with gcj; it could be ported, but wouldn't be useful until gcj has com.sun.security.auth.module.Krb5LoginModule or an equivalent.

-To use 256-bit AES keys, you will need to get the "Java Cryptography Extension (ECE) Unlimited Strength Jurisdiction Policy Files 6" (filename jce_policy-6.zip), which is available (at least to US residents) from <http://java.sun.com/javase/downloads/index.jsp>.
+To use 256-bit AES keys, you will need to get the "Java Cryptography

 BUILDING

-make JDK=/path/to/jdk
+make JAVA_HOME=/path/to/jdk

-Then, create a k5.conf file by copying your /etc/krb5.conf file and then adding these lines to the [libdefaults] section:
+However you do the build, create a k5.conf file by copying your /etc/krb5.conf file and then adding these lines to the [libdefaults] section:

 default_tgs_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5 default_tkt_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5 permitted_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5

 You can remove the DES enctypes if your realm doesn't support DES.
-If you are using JDK 6, you can add aes128-cts to the beginning of each list.
+If you are using Java 6, you can add aes128-cts to the beginning of each list.
 If you have the jce_policy-6.zip file installed, you can also add aes256-cts to the beginning of each line.

 RUNNING